anin-4/Healthify/README.md

-# Healtify - Calorie Tracker App
+# Healthify - Calorie Tracker App

 Healtify is a native android app which allows the user to track the amout of Calories they are consuming.
 It not only tracks the calories but also shows how